WhaddaMakers/Piano-shield-for-MicroBit/README.md

 5. Download the code to your micro:bit

 ## Additional information
-  For more information about theWhadda RGB LED ring shield for micro:bit (WPSE475), check the manual available at [whadda.com](https://whadda.com)
+  For more information about the Whadda RGB LED ring shield for Micro:Bit (WPSE475), check the manual available at [whadda.com](https://whadda.com)